migmtz/spatialN3ICD/README.md

 ## Data description

 3 datasets are studied, corresponding to each folder.
-Correspondances between folder names and lines in the paper are as follows:
+Correspondances between folder names and lines or experiments in paper [[1]](#1) are as follows:
 The Crispr folder corresponds to TgKI<sup>n3AG/+</sup>.
 The BAC folder corresponds to TgBAC<sup>n3-GFP/+</sup>.
-The Morpholino folder contains both control and treated group for fish injected with vivo morpholino against ligand jagged1b.
+The Morpholino folder contains both control and treated group for fish injected with vivo morpholino against ligand Jagged1b.

 ## Group classification